This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 <span>{limit}</span>

-Then, we also create a checkbox to toggle whether or not the user would like the "people" topics to be included or not in the display:
+</div>Afterwards, we also create a checkbox for users to toggle in order to indicate whether they would like the "people" topics to be included in the display or not:

 <div>